drewdeponte/git-ps-book/src/guides/pull-integrated-patches-down.md

 top of the upstream branch (e.g. `origin/main`).
 This is important because conflicts are risen at the commit level.
 This means as it is going through and replaying each commit on top of one another it is checking if there is a conflict or not.
-If there isn't a conflict then it applys that commit cleanly and moves on to playing the next commit in the stack.
-If there is a confict it pauses the rebase and leaves you in a working state with the conflict present.
+If there isn't a conflict then it applies that commit cleanly and moves on to playing the next commit in the stack.
+If there is a conflict it pauses the rebase and leaves you in a working state with the conflict present.

 You tactically resolve this the same way you would any conflict.
 However, you